Andrew Vaughn Player Props: White Sox vs. Athletics

 Andrew Vaughn At The Plate

-- In 40.0% of his games this year, Vaughn has had at least one RBI.
-He's picked up more than one in 15.0% and driven in three or more of his team's runs in five contests.
+- Vaughn has picked up an RBI in 39.5% of his games this season, with more than one RBI in 14.8% of his games.
+He has also plated three or more runs in five contests.

-- In 41.3% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (3.8%).
+- In 34 of 81 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.